One question that I get often is: How can I get rid of unwanted fat?

 Unlike the subcutaneous belly fat that sits on top of our abdominal muscles, visceral fat is the type of belly fat that’s located on the other side of our abdominal muscles and collects around our abdominal organs.

 Visceral fat, like subcutaneous fat, is a way for our bodies to store energy and effectively pad or protect our organs when we’re being active.
-That said, too much visceral fat can be problematic.
+That said, too much of it can be problematic.

 Too much visceral fat is more risky for health than subcutaneous fat.